ICOS-Carbon-Portal/infrastructure/README.md

 in java.
 It's needed by our `data` and `cpauth` services.
 Restheart uses [MongoDB](https://www.mongodb.com/) for storage.

+### Automatic setup and backup recovery with Ansible:
+You can use the development inventory together with `core.yml` and `core_restore.yml` playbooks to setup restheart and mongodb with Ansible.

+1. Make sure Ansible is installed (see [Install required utilities](#install-required-utilities))

+2. Create the restheart and mongodb containers:

+    `cd infrastructure/devops`

+    `ansible-playbook -i dev.inventory -t restheart_setup core.yml`

+3. Recover restheart backup from BorgBackup on fsicos2:

+    `ansible-playbook -i dev.inventory -t restheart core_restore.yml`

+### Manual setup

 We run restheart and mongodb in docker (using a docker-compose.yml file).
 Once it's up and running we'll populate mongodb by restoring a database from backup.